JacquesLucke/animation_nodes_manual/docs/user_guide/nodes/boolean/logic_operators.rst

     e.g. ``True or True = True``, ``True or False = True``, ``False or False = False``.

 - **A xor B**
-    If A and B are different then the output is ``True``. e.g. ``True xor True = False``, ``True xor false = True``, ``False xor False = False``.
+    If A and B are different, then the output is ``True``. e.g. ``True xor True = False``, ``True xor false = True``, ``False xor False = False``.

-- If you used a **Not** Operation that means the output is the inverse of the boolean.
+- If you used a **Not** Operation, that means the output is the inverse of the boolean.

 Inputs
 ------